-The Department of Safety states calculating the fiscal impact of this bill is impossible because it is impossible to predict possible criminal activities related to cannabis legalization in New Hampshire.
-The Department is provided a \$100,000 general appropriation in FY 2025 for the purpose of collecting baseline data to be used in the reports required pursuant to RSA 318-F:20.
-The Department would also receive an annual appropriation from the Cannabis Fund for data collection and reporting related to the health impacts of cannabis prohibition and cannabis regulation.
+The Department of Safety states calculating the fiscal impact of this bill is impossible due to the fact it is impossible to predict possible criminal activities related to cannabis legalization in New Hampshire.
+The Department is provided a \$100,000 appropriation in FY 2025 for the purpose of collecting baseline data to be used in the reports required pursuant to RSA 318-F:20.